 Nylon filament is an engineered material known for its excellent durability, high specific strength, high toughness, low wear resistance, and corrosion resistance.
 The other name is Polyamide.
 According to different dibasic amine and dibasic acid, there are many kinds of polyamide, the most used type is PA6, PA66, and PA12.

 Our nylon filament is based on PA6, which has a lower printing temperature(220 degrees).
-For most of the 3d printer, there don’t have a nozzle which could reach to 250-260 degree safety.
-Our low-temperature Nylon filament is the best solution, you don’t need to upgrade the hotend.
+For most of the 3d printer, there doesn’t have a nozzle which could reach 250-260 degree of safety.
+Our low-temperature Nylon filament is the best solution, you don’t need to upgrade the hotel.